Small Claims Mediation Program

 When an Agreement is Reached

-If the parties reach an agreement on how to resolve their dispute, the mediator will help to put the agreement in writing.
+If the parties reach an agreement on how to resolve their dispute, the mediator will help put the agreement in writing.
 This reduces the possibility of misunderstandings about the agreement.
 The consequences of non-compliance with the agreement will be fully explained by the mediator and written as a part of the agreement.
-Review dates are set as needed by the mediators to monitor compliance rates.
+Review dates are set as needed by the mediators to monitor compliance.
 If the mediation agreement is fulfilled, the parties do not need to attend a review hearing, and the judge will dismiss the case.
-If compliance has not been met, the judge will enter a default judgment, and the plaintiff can execute collection procedures.
+If compliance has not been met, the plaintiff must file an affidavit of non-compliance, and a default hearing and review date will be set.